Solving the inverse parametric problem: Parametric Oscillator and Inverse Problem

 \subsection{Applications}

 The PPM is very effective at recovering the pumping scheme when one has full knowledge of both magnitude and phase of the elements of the target scattering matrix.

+A separate but equally significant issue is the design of a target scattering matrix which is physically realizable.
 When designing a target scattering matrix for a practical application, e.g. a signal routing between frequency modes, we often consider only magnitudes, which define how power is distributed between modes.
-The associated phases may be unknown, yet they may play an important role in the redistribution of power.
+The associated phases may be unknown, yet they may play a significant role in the redistribution of power.
 For a given set of target magnitudes, only specific phase configurations correspond to physically realizable scattering matrices.
 The PPM projects onto a pump configuration which generates a closely associated, but realizable scattering matrix.
 Consequently, if the phases of the target are inconsistent with the desired magnitudes, the recovered pumping scheme generates scattering which may deviate significantly from the target.
+This phase ambiguity of $\matr{S}$ is a known problem in literature~\cite{devaney_nonuniqueness_1978, defacio_nonuniqueness_1992, dersy_reconstructing_2024, del_hougne_virtual_2025}.
+Causality between the input and the output enforce constraint on the real and imaginary part of $\matr{S}$ effectively imposing specific phase relations on the scattering matrix elements~\cite{kronig_supplementary_1946, schutzer_connection_1951, kampen_causalite_1961}.

-We know of no universal or optimal strategy to compensate for lack of knowledge of the phases.
-We have identified several practical guidelines for constructing a target $\matr{S_\odot}$. (i) It is often easier to start in the $(x_i,p_i)$ basis with $\matrx{S_\odot}=U\matr{S_\odot} U^\dag$, where $U$ is the canonical transformation from $(a_i,a_i^\dagger)$ to $(x_i,p_i)$.
-In the $(x_i,p_i)$ basis we can apply the constraint that $\matrx{S_\odot}$ must be both real and symplectic, automatically enforcing the correct phase relations between creation and annihilation operators. (ii) Symmetry considerations, e.g non-reciprocity, can serve as valuable criteria for guiding the design. (iii) An iterative workflow, where the target scattering matrix is progressively refined.
+We know of no universal or optimal strategy to construct a good scattering matrix, but we have identified a few physical constraints and practical guidelines: (i) It is often easier to start in the $(x_i,p_i)$ basis with $\matrx{S_\odot}=U\matr{S_\odot} U^\dag$, where $U$ is the canonical transformation from $(a_i,a_i^\dagger)$ to $(x_i,p_i)$.
+In the $(x_i,p_i)$ basis we can apply the constraint that $\matrx{S_\odot}$ must be both real and symplectic, automatically enforcing the correct phase relations between creation and annihilation operators. (ii) Symmetry considerations, e.g non-reciprocity, can serve as valuable criteria for guiding the design. (iii) Enforcing causality by imposing the Kramers-Kronig relations between the real and imaginary elements of the target scattering matrix. (iv) An iterative workflow, where the target scattering matrix is progressively refined.
 A new target is constructed by altering a calculated scattering matrix using pumps returned by the PPM in the previous iteration.